MicrosoftDocs/win32/desktop-src/print/generatecopyfilepaths.md

-﻿---
+---
-Description: 'A Point and Print DLL''s GenerateCopyFilePaths function is used for modifying the source and destination paths used by print spoolers when they copy print queue-associated files to a print client.' ms.assetid: '61274493-1ec4-483b-85fa-f6087cf0631e'
+Description: A Point and Print DLLs GenerateCopyFilePaths function is used for modifying the source and destination paths used by print spoolers when they copy print queue-associated files to a print client. ms.assetid: 61274493-1ec4-483b-85fa-f6087cf0631e
 title: GenerateCopyFilePaths function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GenerateCopyFilePaths function